• Skip to primary navigation

 • I want to affirm rights, including human rights, civil rights, linguistic and epistemic rights, and—yes, animal rights.

-• I value “all my relations,” including with animals and the earth, and I continue to learn the wisdom of interconnectedness through Malea Powell’s and others’ scholarship on indigenous epistemologies and relational worldviews.
+• I value “all my relations,” including with animals and the earth, and I continue to learn the wisdom of interconnectedness through Malea Powell’s and others’ scholarship on Indigenous epistemologies and relational worldviews.

 These and other answers have emerged over decades of thinking about and reframing many relationships, including with what I eat and why.
 I’ve been vegan for more than three years, since December 2013.
 Before that, I’d been vegetarian since 2000.
 Though the transition from vegetarian to vegan was surprisingly smooth, I still end up at restaurants and in gatherings where options are scarce and where people look at me with tilted heads in total disbelief.